The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/0-boxmodel-display-lecture-notes.md

 ### Box Sizing
 * The `box-sizing` property can have two values: `content-box` and `border-box`.
 * The `content-box` setting is default in all modern browsers.
-This is the standard box model.
-Padding and border are not included in element height or width
+The `width` and `height` properties define the size of the inside-most "content box".
+Padding and border are added to an element's total height or width.
-* With `border-box`, width and height are calculated inclusive of padding and border.
+* With `border-box`, `width` and `height` define the size of the "border box".
+Any border and padding will push the content box inward.
 * The `border-box` setting is "best" since it simplifies the math a front-end developer must do.
 For example, if we have a box with a width of 50% and padding of 12px; border-box ensures that it's precisely 50% of the container width, not 50% plus 24-pixels.

 ![](https://github.com/The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/blob/main/se-unit-1/lesson-2-boxmodel_layout/images/border-box-2.png?raw=true)